-Visual Arts: New Media/Technology, Photography, Visual Arts Instructor, Works on paper
+Visual Arts: New Media/Technology, Photography, Visual Arts Instructor, Works on paper; term

 I make photographs using a variety of cameras ranging from traditional DSLRs, to more contemporary Mirror-less varieties.
 I also enjoy infrared photography, and, probably most significantly, create with the iPhone.

 Through my business, Rad Drew Photography, LLC, which I stared in 2010, I make and sell images, teach photography and “iPhoneography,” and lead educational photo workshops to destinations around the world.
 On these trips, I guide photographers to extraordinary photo opportunities and teach in the field to support students in making the best images possible given the equipment and conditions.